 I am now a homeworker, living 4 minutes walk from the beach in Redcar, County Cleveland on the North East coast of England.
-My current role as Staff Tutor (Education) and Senior Lecturer in the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of Wellbeing, Education and Language Studies (WELS).
+I am a Senior Lecturer and Staff Tutor, (Education) in the School of Education, Childhood, Youth and Sport (ECYS) in the Faculty of Wellbeing, Education and Language Studies (WELS).
 My role involves managing Associate Lecturers across several modules, and undertaking core academic staff duties, including engagement in scholarship and working closely with module teams as needed.
-I am Lead Staff Tutor for the Sport, Fitness and Coaching programme in my School which means I line manage a current team of 4 Staff Tutors (Education) who work in this programme - and we have one new Staff Tutor joining the team on 1st December, 2022. .
+I am Lead Staff Tutor for the Sport, Fitness and Coaching programme in my School which means I line manage a current team of 5 Staff Tutors (Education) who work in this programme.

 Since 2016, OU modules have been organised into 'clusters' and each cluster on big modules is managed by a Staff Tutor in the ECYS School - in this context, I am Lead Cluster Manager for the large Level 1 module, E103: Learning and teaching in the Primary Years, working with a team of other Staff Tutors in managing tuition delivery and the Associate Lecturer team on this module.
-I am also a Cluster Manager on the Early Childhood Level 1 module, E110: Young children's play and creativity.
+In this role, I also attend Module Team meetings on a regular basis.

 You can find me on Twitter @JamesRoy or on Linkedin as James Roy